n3mo/dvr/README.md

 `csc dvr.scm -o dvr`

-The resulting file "dvr" should be placed somewhere on your PATH.
+The resulting executable "dvr" should be placed somewhere on your PATH.

 Usage
 =====